10410 E. 9th Ave., Bldg B

 Spokane Valley, WA 99206

 Regaining health following an accident, surgery, stroke or a chronic illness is often best accomplished in your own home.
 Sunshine provides the medical side of home care through compassionate staff.

-While in the comfort of the patient's home; our nurses, therapists, and home health aids provide patients with the specialized in home health care and treatment they need.
+While in the comfort of the patient's home; our nurses, therapists, and home health aids provide mom or dad with the specialized in home health care and treatment they need.
 Some of the services that we provide are: fall prevention; mobility and balance skills; diabetes management; wound care; medication management; IV infusion and tube feedings; cognitive and memory strategies; speech therapy and swallowing exercises; nutrition and diet education; community service connections; medical social work services.

 Our local nurses are also available by phone 24 hours a day to answer questions or concerns.
 Secure technologies help us streamline our process while in a patient's providing home health care and enables us to focus concentrated on with the patient — and not on paperwork.

 Sunshine Home Health can also serve as an intermediary between patients and their insurance companies to minimize any undue stress.
 Contact Sunshine Home Health to learn more about our home health services and how to get started on the path to healing and well-being without leaving your home.

 Sunshine Home Health's Firm Footing program is focused on safe mobility and fall prevention and takes into account current mobility, vestibular impairments and peripheral neuropathy.
 We assess every person for fall risk upon admission and immediately act on that fall risk if identified.